 Degree Requirements

-MFA students must take 45 hours from the list below.
+MFA students must take 45 hours from the lists below.
 Generally, each course listed below is 3 credits.

 Advanced Forms and Theory Courses – 6 hours

 WRTG 6325 Advanced Forms and Theory of Poetry

 WRTG 6335 Advanced Forms and Theory of Fiction

 WRTG 6345 Advanced Forms and Theory of Creative Nonfiction

 Advanced Workshop Courses – 9 hours

 WRTG 6371 Advanced Fiction Workshop